datastax/ruby-driver/features/address_resolution/README.md

      |                  |                                                   |
 ```

-Note that this policy uses blocking DNS lookups internally and may hang the
+__Note__: This policy uses blocking DNS lookups internally and may hang the
 reactor for the duration of the lookup.
 Fortunately, these address resolutions
 happen only during initial connect or host additions/recoveries.